 - CPD training sessions

 - Tools and resources, including case-studies on our Virtual Display Board

 This programme builds on the LELE programme of 2018-2019.

 “Going forward I am certainly going to change my use of language to be more inclusive as I know in the past I have said 'all' a lot.
 I feel a little more confident now considering the concerns an LGBT person would have, whereas before I would have probably said.
 'I don't know or it is not my area or I have little knowledge and even less experience with this, sorry.'
 I feel now I would at least try and be more helpful and less afraid that I will just make it worse somehow.”

 “I know the project has been a resounding success in school and we are all very grateful to you for your gentle guidance and advice towards that success.
 I'm sure the impact of it will be long lasting for each of the Year 5's as they grow up but also and equally important, for our future children here as they participate in elements of the project throughout their time with us.”

 “This [Self-Assessment and Action Plan] has given us a chance to see how far our school has come with the support of Jonathan and Kate through the Learn Equality, Live Equal programme.”

 About the collaboration

 Since 1963 National Children’s Bureau (NBC) have been at the forefront of campaigning for children and young people’s right to a safe, secure and supported childhood.

-The Sex Education Forum, established in 1987s, is a membership organisation and works together with its members and other stakeholders to achieve quality sex and relationships education (SRE).
+The Sex Education Forum, established in 1987, is a membership organisation that works together with its members and other stakeholders to achieve quality sex and relationships education (SRE).